 Because of its coastal location and proximity to the Atlantic Ocean, New Jersey once had a lot of World War II lookout towers.
 Today, only one remains–Cape May’s lookout tower known as Fire Control Tower No. 23.

-Constructed in 1942, the tower was one of 15 lookout towers designed to monitor Delaware Harbor, a strategically important waterway that led to Philadelphia and Wilmington.
+Constructed during the war, the tower was one of 15 lookout towers designed to monitor Delaware Harbor, a strategically important waterway leading to Philadelphia and Wilmington.
 It was used to aim artillery fire and to detect approaching enemies.

 Visitors can climb the 99 steps to the top of the restored tower to see the tip of the Cape.
 Along the way, there are galleries with information about World War II, including the Wall of Honor showcasing the efforts of local residents.

 Cape May Brewing sits on over 20,000 square feet of land, which is home to its production facility, tasting room, and the cleverly-named beer garden–the Brewtannical Garden.

 Founded by three guys with a shared love for great beer, the brewery has become a leading craft brewery in New Jersey, gaining popularity among locals and visitors.
 The company has built a favorable reputation as a brewery committed to putting out quality beer with consistency.
 They are also known for sourcing most of their ingredients locally.
 If you’re interested in learning more beyond the tasting room and beer garden, take a self-guided tour of the facility or one of the guided tours of the production brewery.